Xelo04/Mindful-Media/README.md

-button to clear all the filters make sure that page refresh wont reset filters check every component that have matching its purpose description
+button to clear all the filters make sure that page refresh wont reset filters check every component that have matching its purpose description if user dont want to share their story change the send button or just let him send with the same button and additional writing